robhrt7/MCSS/en/index.md

 This is wrong:

 {% highlight css %}
-.standard-module .project-module { }
+.base-module .project-module { }
 {% endhighlight %}

 ### Advantages
-Module isolation provides easy access to their styles, without risk of affecting other portal parts.
+Module isolation provides easy access to their styles, without risk of affecting other interface parts.
 When working in team, each team member can develop single layer separately, not getting in to conflict with other developers.

 Styles of each module may be applied only to those pages, where they are needed.

-When functionality is disappearing from the portal, it is easy to get rid of unnecessary styles - all that is required is to throw out one file or CSS block with corresponding styles.
+When functionality is disappearing from the website, it is easy to get rid of unnecessary styles - all that is required is to throw out one module with corresponding styles.

 <a id="3"></a>
 ## 3 layer — cosmetic